mika-s/RandomPerson/Readme.md

 * TLD

 The data is based on real values from the mentioned countries.
 I.e. the SSN, telephone numbers, etc. will be valid.
 SSN can be chosen to be fake.
+Birth date can be completely random, within an age range, within a calendar year range or fixed.

 ![List mode for Norwegian](./Assets/Images/list%20mode%20-%20usa.png)